ShawnShiSS/data-science-network-graph/README.md

-# Building a Network Graph using Microsoft Power BI
+# Data Science - Building a Network Graph using Microsoft Power BI
 This project builds a Network Graph to visualize the sample sales data from the Microsoft AdventureWorks sample database.

 # Goals